5 Things Baby Chicks Need

 2. Baby chicks need a heat lamp.

 A heat lamp is a necessity for new chicks.
 You need to start them out in a brooder that’s about 95 degrees.
 Remember, they are little fluff balls without feathers so they need help to stay warm!
+(You can also use a chick brooder heating plate—an option that has become more popular in recent years—but I’ve not yet tried these.
+It’s on my to-do list!)

 A digital thermometer is helpful for knowing the temperature of the brooder, but the chicks will let you know if the temperature is okay for them.
 If chicks are clumped together under the heat lamp, that means they are too cold.
 If chicks are all pressed against the sides of the brooder, it means they are too hot.
 Chicks all spread out and doing their baby chick things are happy baby chicks.